How To Interact With Someone Experiencing Bipolar Anger And Rage

 Stress and irritability frequently arise out of episodes of both mania and depression.
 These feelings can be exacerbated by other bipolar disorder symptoms like trouble sleeping or irrational thoughts.
 In this context, frustration around seemingly small things can trigger a big reaction.
 This could manifest differently for everyone, often taking the form of an angry outburst or internalized frustration.
 This tension can cause communication difficulties across a range of relationships.

 If you feel as if you’re on the receiving end of bipolar disorder-related anger, it can be helpful to remember that your loved one may even recognize that their anger is unwarranted.
-The intense emotions they can be experiencing could still feel difficult to control, especially during a depressive episode.
+The intense emotions a person with bipolar disorder can be experiencing could still feel difficult to control, especially during a depressive episode.

 After establishing this understanding, many find it easier to pursue alternative means of resolution and support—positively impacting the person who lives with the condition and others who may be a part of their social circles and family.